Th3DarkAngel/project-odesa/README.md

 ## Overview

-Project Sentinel is a self-hosted Security Information and Event Management (SIEM) environment running **Wazuh v4.14.4**, deployed via Docker on a dedicated Linux host.
+Project Odesa is a self-hosted Security Information and Event Management (SIEM) environment running **Wazuh v4.14.4**, deployed via Docker on a dedicated Linux host.
 The lab simulates a small monitored network with multiple enrolled agents, and real alert generation to mirror the core workflow of a SOC analyst.

 This is not a guided tutorial follow-along.
 Every component was researched, configured, debugged, and documented independently.